-Here are three ideas to get you started on the path to that fabulous holiday party.
+Here are five ideas to get you started on the path to that fabulous holiday party.

 1/ Holiday Exterior Decor: Your guests’ first impression will also be the most lasting, remember to wow them as they come in the door.
 Decorate your entry-way with beautiful floral arrangements and soft candle lights.
 Get the party started before guests even step foot into your home by dressing your home’s exterior with holiday décor ranging from wreaths to stunning ice lanterns or lumières.
 Keep the style and color theme consistent with the interior décor for a seamless transition – giving your guests a sense of calm.
 What I’ve learned from my experience in visual merchandising and store design, is that the ‘transition time” (usually about 10 to 20 seconds) can create a favorable impression or an unfavorable impression.
 Keep exterior decor subtle and coordinating the color and style with the interior decor.
 Lovely, lighted topiaries flanking the door entry are elegant and can be used throughout the year.
 Door wreaths are a traditional favorite.
 I’ve seen gorgeous wreaths ranging from modern silver “ornament ball” style to one gracefully beaded with sea shells and yet another dressed in icy crystals.

 2/ Create a Festive Feel: Set the mood from the moment they step inside and continue it as they continue their journey to the party room.
 Create conversation seating areas.
 Sometimes the floor plan for everyday living at home fails in the party environment.
 Make it party friendly by creating intimate sections that will encourage guests to chat.
 Use multipurpose centerpiece displays such as ice sculpture vessels to dazzle guests and to serve as a chilled bowl for some delicious confection.
 Add drama and beauty to your table by using festive table linens, settings and holiday creative centerpieces.